 – What it means if you’re not ready to prevent it

-The biggest danger
+The biggest danger to aging in place

 Probably the biggest danger we go into later in life unprepared for is falling.
 Statistically, your chances falling are far greater than being victim of a debilitating disease or even getting Alzheimer’s (or other dementia).

 Dementia affects one in 14 people over 65 (7.1%) and one in six over 80.

 On the other hand, more than 25% of people over age 65 will fall.

 So, you have a 17.9% greater chance of falling than you do of developing some kind of dementia.